Abandoned Rails

 Alberta - V98.0

 In this unique view, we are once again looking east down the old roadbed.
 This is where the Virginian crossed over the Seaboard Air Line (SAL) on a bridge.
 Both lines were abandoned in the mid-1980's.
 It's hard to believe such high drama took place in a location that looks like this.
-The VGN and SAL had a joint station located in the northwestern quadrant of the crossing.
-In the early days, there was an elevator to aide passengers in reaching the platform for VGN passenger and mixed trains.
-That station was later replaced by a smaller, more humble structure which still stands among the trees in the 21st Century.
-I will cover this in my SAL Norlina Subdivision segment.
+The Virginian and Seaboard Air Line had a joint station located in the northwestern quadrant of the crossing.
+In the early days, there was an elevator to aide passengers in reaching the platform for Virginian trains.
+That station was later replaced by a smaller, more humble structure which still stands, albeit buried in a thicket of pine trees.
+You can learn more about the abandoned Seaboard Air Line through Alberta here

 Alberta - V98.0